About the School

 All of our teachers are former professional ballet dancers, some having been principal dancers in the leading companies of the world.
 All NKBS staff are DBS checked.

 The school is pleased to be able to offer full and partial scholarships, based on audition and means testing.
-For further information, please contact the school direct.
+For further information, please contact the school directly.

 We are delighted that His Highness Prince Nikita Lobanov-Rostovsky is the school's patron.
 Prince Nikita Lobanov-Rostovsky takes an active and interested role in the school and is very keen to ensure its continuing success.